elugens/hello-javascript/docs/bonus-javascript-design-patterns/additional-patterns/reavealing-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Revealing Module pattern's basic tenet is that all functions and variables should get concealed unless explicitly disclosed.
-All of our functions and variables may get defined in the private scope.
+      <strong>Interview Response:</strong> The basic tenet of the Revealing Module pattern is that all functions and variables should be hidden unless explicitly revealed.
+All of our functions and variables may be defined in the private scope.
 We can return an anonymous object containing references to the private functionality we want to make public.<br/>
     </div>
     <div>
 </div><br />